fluffy/moq-files/draft-jennings-moq-files.md

 publisherDeliveryTimeout

 * receiveTime: time was created or time original was received received by the relay.
-This is in milliseconds since unix epoch.
+This is in milliseconds since the unix epoch.
-[suhas]: May be this needs to be reworded ?

 * dataFile: string with relative path name to the file that stores the MOQT Object, including header and its payload data.